 The immediate after-effect of a chemical peel is similar to a sunburn.
 After a mild or superficial peel, redness and scaling of the skin last 3 to 5 days.
 Medium-depth or deep peeling can result in redness, swelling, blistering and peeling for 7 to 14 days.
 Medications are prescribed to alleviate discomfort.
 Overexposure to sun must be avoided for a period of time to prevent sun damage while the new skin is susceptible to injury.

 Chemical peeling is effective only for surface skin damage and may not be appropriate for some skin types.
 Effects of aging in deeper tissues, such as sagging jowls and drooping eyelids, must be addressed by other procedures that can be recommended by your dermatologic surgeon.

 Chemical peels can stimulate new skin production, creating a smoother and less wrinkled layer of skin.
 Chemicals are applied to the skin.
 The solution makes the skin peel off, exposing the newer, healthier and less damaged skin.

-Glycolic acid is the most widely recognized and used chemical peeling agent.
-It is a water soluble acid that works to accelerate the turnover of skin cells, remove lesions, restore elasticity and can help improve moisturizing characteristics of the skin.
+Glycolic acid is the most widely recognized and used a chemical peeling agent.
+It is a water-soluble acid that works to accelerate the turnover of skin cells, remove lesions, restore elasticity and can help improve moisturizing characteristics of the skin.
 There are a variety of different skin peel chemicals that are applied depending on the condition and type of skin being treated.

 It is important to prepare the skin at least two weeks prior to appointment.
 Those who are prone to hyper-pigmentation should use a fading gel to decrease melanin production in the skin.
 Hyper-pigmentation is a condition that changes the skin unevenly that can leave blotches or discoloration in certain areas.